 She was 8 years old when she got her double full, was on CA Panthers & Wildcats, did the kick full kick double, was featured on ABC News, did an interview with Teen Vouge… the list of things to remember her for is long!

 These 2 best friends were already on Smoed back when the “Cheerleaders” show started.

 People thought that they were actual twins, but in fact, they were 2 years apart and not even related.

-It was heartbreaking to see Jenee (left) leaving the team and later seeing Madi (right) age out since they were both such a huge part of the team and that era of cheer.
+It was heartbreaking to see Jenee (left) leave the team and later see Madi (right) age out since they were both such a huge part of the team and that era of cheer.

 Jenee cheered again for a while on Cheer Extreme Senior Elite and won Worlds 2019 with The California Allstars Reckless.
 Madi cheered for her school team after doing all-star cheer.